shashwathuday/NEU-ML/README.md

 ## Usage

-1. Clone this repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/your-username/airbnb-data-analysis.git
    ```

+2. **Download the data**:
-2. Place the Airbnb data files in the `dataset/` folder.
+   Place the listings and reviews datasets in the `dataset/` folder.

-3. Run the Jupyter notebooks in `tasks/` for EDA and feature engineering.
+3. **Run the analysis**:
+   Go to the `action/` folder for each city and execute the Jupyter notebooks to perform the analysis.

 ---

 ## Assumptions

-- Sentiment scores and keyword presence correlate strongly with guest satisfaction.
-- Listings and review datasets accurately reflect Airbnb properties and guest experiences.
+- Reviews reflect real guest experiences.
-- Missing values in numerical features are imputed where necessary.
+- Data quality issues (e.g., missing values) are handled with simple imputation or removal of invalid records.
+- Keywords extracted from the reviews directly affect guest satisfaction.

 ---

 ## Limitations

-- The analysis is limited to only five cities, which may not generalize globally.
+- The analysis is limited to five cities, which may not represent trends in other regions.
-- Some reviews may be biased or lack sufficient details to gauge guest satisfaction accurately.
-- The analysis of keywords is case-insensitive and may not capture nuanced meanings.
+- The sentiment analysis and keyword extraction may not capture the full context of reviews.
+- Outliers in pricing and review scores may distort the overall analysis in some cities.

 ---

 ## Conclusion

-This project provided meaningful insights into Airbnb property listings and guest reviews.
-Through the analysis of pricing, guest satisfaction, and keyword occurrences in reviews, we identified actionable factors that can help improve the Airbnb platform.
-Sentiment analysis and keyword extraction proved valuable in predicting customer satisfaction.
+This project provides valuable insights into Airbnb listings and guest reviews.
+Feature engineering on reviews, combined with EDA on listings, helps identify key factors that influence guest satisfaction and pricing trends.
+These insights can be leveraged by hosts and the Airbnb platform to improve service offerings.

 ---

-Feel free to reach out with any questions or suggestions.
-Thank you for exploring this project!

----

 ### License

 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute as needed.

+---

+Feel free to reach out with any questions or suggestions!